 Sole traders, freelancers, employed digital nomads, and individuals operating unincorporated businesses in Portugal are considered personal earnings.
 As a result, they pay Portuguese income tax instead of corporate tax.

-Filing a Tax Return and in Portugal
+Filing a Tax Return in Portugal

 If you have access to the Finanças Portal, you can submit your annual tax return statement online.
 Alternatively, you can submit it in person at: